Nissan GT-R Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Nissan GT-R are $1,190 a year with full coverage.
-Comprehensive insurance costs around $248, collision costs $404, and liability is $402.
-Buying just liability costs around $446 a year, with insurance for high-risk drivers costing $2,570 or more.
-16-year-old drivers receive the highest rates at $4,486 a year or more.
+U.S. average insurance rates for a Nissan GT-R are $1,190 a year for full coverage.
+Comprehensive insurance costs an estimated $248, collision insurance costs $404, and liability costs $402.
+Liability-only coverage costs as little as $446 a year, and high-risk coverage costs $2,570 or more.
+Teenage drivers pay the highest rates at up to $4,486 a year.

 Average premium for full coverage: $1,190

-Price estimates include $500 policy deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and for all GT-R models.
+Estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all states and for different GT-R trim levels.

-These examples demonstrate why everyone should compare rates quotes for a specific zip code, instead of making a decision based on rate averages.
+The ranges above show why anyone shopping for car insurance should compare rates for a targeted area and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.